 Actually.
 You should avoid exercise to treat lower back pain.

-- first, provide protective movements for the lower back
+- first, provide protective movements for your spine

-- engage the gluteal muscles properly and effectively
+- engage the gluteal muscles appropriately and effectively

 - preserve joint flexibility